tokenmill/beagle/README.md

 # beagle

-Detector of interesting things in text.
-Intended use is in the stream search applications.
+The detector of interesting things in the text.
+The intended use is in the stream search applications.

-Implementations is based on [Lucene monitor](https://github.com/apache/lucene-solr/tree/master/lucene/monitor) which is based on [Luwak](https://github.com/flaxsearch/luwak).
+Implementation is based on [Lucene monitor](https://github.com/apache/lucene-solr/tree/master/lucene/monitor) which is based on [Luwak](https://github.com/flaxsearch/luwak).
 ## Components

 - Phrase annotator